KevinPatel04/RFID_Based_Shoping_System/README.md

  Keep this extracted folder named "RFID_Based_SmartShoppingSystem" in 'C://' only which     look like "C://RFID_Based_SmartShoppingSystem/" to avoid errors.

  Import the SQL file named "rfid_basedshoppingsystem" to your Database.
+You can see how to import the sql file in WAMP/XAMP/LAMP from youtube.

  Upload the arduino file named "RFID.ino" in one of the Arduino UNO from "/arduino files/RFID/RFID.ino"<br> Upload the another file named "Exit.ino" in another Arduino UNO form "/arduino files/Exit/Exit.ino".

  Attach those 2 Arduino boards to your system and See the circuit diagram for connection reference given in "Smart shopping System    final.pptm" on slide #5 & #6 and "Smart shopping system final.pdf" on page #24.

+ The jar files required by you are in  folder named "jarfiles".
+You can see how to add jar files to your project from youtube.

 #### Note: Avoid Changing Directory Structure provided to you and follow all setup steps thouroly;